bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 all texts are being passed to the box which will be interpreting the double-backslashes as line breaks.

-# The 'flow' command

-The 'flow' command is designed to connect boxes with arrows.

-    box.1 "Hello" (0,0)
-    box.2 "World" (4,4)
-    flow <1_n> <2_w>

-The connection of arrow lines will be made from one part of the box to the other.
-The part of the box where lines emanate is called the anchor.
-There are 8 different anchor points for a box, named "n", "s", "w", "e", "nw", "ne", "sw", and "se", where each one stands for north, south, west, east, northwest, northeast, southwest, and southeast respectively.
-If an anchor point is not specified, an invalid name was specified then "sw" is assumed.

-The name of an anchor point is expected to follow the ID of a box after an underscore.

-The boxes are specified using a special "flow" form that starts and ends with a the angle brackets.
-Within the set of brackets there should be expected three arguments, each of which separated by a comma.
-The first one is the Id-and-anchor notation designating a named box and its anchor point.
-The second and third argument is the x/y offset from that anchor point.

-If additional intermediate points are to be drawn such that the flow would come to those points first, then they can be added between the two boxes.
-The following example shows that an intermediate point should be reach first before connecting with box 1.
-This intermediate point is located 2 grid units above the north anchor of the box 1.

-    box.1 "Hello" (0,0)
-    box.2 "World" (4,4)
-    flow <1_n> <1_n,0,2> <2_w>

-Note that an intermediate point does not always have to be with the first box.
-In the following example the two intermediate points are specified with reference to the first box and the second box.

-    viewport 17 9
-    config w 2
-    config h 2
-    config boxtype PGRAM
-    origin at:&center
-    box.1 {fillcolor:red,shadow} "1" (0,0)
-    box.2 {fillcolor:red,shadow} "2" (4,0)
-    flow <1_s> <1_s,0,-2> <2_s,0,-2> <2_s>

-It is thus possible for a flow to start from a free point outside of a box, or flow to a free point that is not attached to any box.

-    box.1 {fillcolor:red,shadow} "1" (0,0)
-    box.2 {fillcolor:red,shadow} "2" (4,0)
-    flow <1_n,0,2> <1_n>
-    flow <2_s> <2_s,0,-2>

 # The 'record' and 'playback' commands